 Michael joined ERS after earning a Ph.D. in economics at Washington University in St. Louis.
 Previously, he had been a Peace Corps Volunteer and a mechanical engineer for the Colgate-Palmolive company.
-Michael has pursued a variety of avenues of research at ERS.
-His first publications dealt with innovation in genetically-modified crops and new pesticides.
-He then moved to the Division which became the Food Economics Division where he worked on structural change in the meat and poultry industries; he has now moved on to conduct research on food safety and school nutrition.
-Michael has a mix of publications in a variety of outlets.
-A sampling of these publications are included below, under Selected Publications.
+Michael has pursued various avenues of research at ERS.
+His first publications focused on innovation in genetically-modified crops and new pesticides.
+Michael then moved to the research division that ultimately became the Food Economics Division (FED) where he worked on structural change in the meat and poultry slaughter and processing industries; he has now moved on to conduct research on food safety and school nutrition within FED.
+Michael has a mix of publications in various outlets.
+A sampling of these publications is included below.

 Michael has a Ph.D. in economics from Washington University in St. Louis.

 American Agricultural Economics Association

 Ollinger, M. & Houser, M. (2020).
 Ground Beef Recalls and Subsequent Food Safety Performance.
 Food Policy, 97, 1–9.

 Ollinger, M. & Bovay, J. (2020).
 Producer response to public disclosure of food-safety information.
 American Journal of Agricultural Economics, 102(1), 186–201.